ChristianValencia/skilltesting/README.md

 ## Mandatory Requirements

-1. The service should be able to return the JSON object of all the Users by the GET request at /users.
-The HTTP response code should be 200.
+1. The service should be able to return the JSON object of all the Users.
-2. The service should be able to return the JSON object of a User by ID using the GET request at /users/id.
-The HTTP response code should be 200.
+2. The service should be able to return the JSON object of a User by ID.
-3. The service should be able to return the JSON object of all the Posts by the GET request at /posts.
-The HTTP response code should be 200.
+3. The service should be able to return the JSON object of all the Posts.
-4. The service should be able to return the JSON object of all the ToDo's by the GET request at /todos.
-The HTTP response code should be 200.
+4. The service should be able to return the JSON object of all the ToDo's.
-5. The service should be able to return a JSON object of an User filtered by his ID with all his posts and the latest ToDo (base on due_on field point 4).
-Use the GET request /users/{id}/overAllInfo
+5. The service should be able to return in an object a User with all his Posts and the latest ToDo.
 6. Implement Unit Tests
 ## Running